 Build your e-reputation on professional healthcare platforms

-As of January 2020, the most popular medical app in China was Ping An Good Doctor (平安好医生), a healthcare platform owned by the Ping An Insurance Group, with over 10.5 million monthly active users.
+As of 2023, the most popular medical app in China is Ping An Good Doctor (平安好医生), a healthcare platform owned by the Ping An Insurance Group, with over 10.5 million monthly active users.

 Ping An Good Doctor is an ideal platform to cooperate with in order to get visibility and e-reputation among Chinese customers.
 When it concerns health, the confidence of customers is very important.
 Especially after several scandals of domestic brands that happened in China, Chinese people prefer to purchase foreign brands.
 Imported brands are considered as reliable and of good quality.